-The corporation board also has access to the Governance Development Program, which includes a wide variety of online learning/training for Governors.
-The Clerk to the Corporation has obtained the Award for Further Education Governance Professionals (Level 5) and is progressing to Level 6.
+The Corporation board also has access to the ETF Training Programme, which includes a wide variety of online learning/training for Governors.
+The Clerk to the Corporation is working towards the FEGP Award or equivalent qualification and has extensive support that can be called upon particularly with regards to legal and financial queries.
+The Clerk continues to undertake extensive training and is developing contacts across various networks.